Sift through the noise and learn what GDPR means to your organisation.

-As such, it is the responsibility of an organisation to ensure adequate network and cyber security measures are in place to reduce the chance of a breach .
+As such, it is the responsibility of an organisation to ensure adequate cyber security measures, such as Microsoft EM+S, are in place to reduce the chance of a breach.

 In summary, what being GDPR compliant likely means to you as an organisation is that you’re confident that you have adequate security and processes in place to prevent and contain breaches, and that you know where all of your data resides and are comfortable in accessing it.